A former HBOS bank manager who is claiming sexual harassment, discrimination, and constructive dismissal before an employment tribunal

 - Making it impossible for you to do your job effectively;

 - Failing to give you reasonable support to carry out your job without

 disruption, harassment or bullying from co-workers; &

-- Forcing you to work in conditions where health and safety regulations are not observed.
+- Forcing you to work in conditions where health and safety regulations are